 Overall aims and purpose

-This module provides an intermediate level framework in which to both study and apply key ideas, terms and concepts on the fields of morphology and syntax.
+This module provides an intermediate to advanced level framework in which to both study and apply key ideas, terms and concepts on the fields of morphology and syntax.
 There are two goals for this course.
-The first goal is to introduce students to more advanced ideas and principles central to the study of both morphology and syntax.
-The second goal is to provide students with the tools to apply the terms and principles to data / problem sets in order to conduct morphological and /or syntactical analysis.
-The lectures will provide students with the “big picture”, i.e. central ideas are summarized, important terms and principles defined and theoretical implications outlined.
-In the tutorials, students discuss key elements in detail and reflect on theoretical implications and apply the knowledge gained to cross linguistic examples and/or data sets.
+The first goal is to introduce students to ideas and principles central to the study of both morphology and syntax.
+The second goal is to provide students with the tools to apply the terms and principles to data / problem sets in order to conduct morphological and /or syntactic analysis.
+The lectures will provide students with the “big picture”, i.e. central ideas are summarized, important terms and principles defined and analytical tools are presented.
+In the tutorials, students apply the knowledge gained to linguistic examples and/or data sets.

 The following are representative topics:

 1: Review: Introduction, word structure, types of morphemes.